 ACT Conference is a three day event bringing together high school students from across the ACT and surrounds to explore and discuss issues facing the global community today.
 Run entirely by young people for young people, this conference is an opportunity for students to engage in workshops, speaker sessions, problem-solving programs, and also act as a diplomat for a United Nations Member State during mock General Assembly debates.

 Where: Australian National University and Canberra City YHA

 Upon registration you’ll receive a more comprehensive delegate pack with further information about our specific itinerary at conference and more details to prepare you for a fantastic weekend!
 Read on for an idea of what you’re in for!

 There is no need to have any prior knowledge on international issues or experience with UN Youth to attend the conference.

 Day One (Friday)

-When you arrive at 5pm, we will begin with some fun get to know you games so you know the people you’ll be spending the next few days with.
+When you arrive, we will begin with some fun get to know you games so you know the people you’ll be spending the next few days with.
 We’ll have a quick introductory chat to set out the weekend and what you should expect, as well as a briefing from our Welfare officers.
 After a delicious dinner, you’ll be shown to your rooms to have a good night’s rest for a packed Day Two!